jojonki/NLP-Corpora/README.md

 - 🤖🤖 Machine-to-Machine conversations which were synthetically generated.
 - 👦🧒 Human-to-Human conversations. (including dialogs by crowd workers such as Mechanical Turk).
 - 👦🤖 Human-to-Machine (dialog systems) conversations.
+- 📝 Written dialogs, utterance is not assumed.
+- 🗣 Spoken dialogs, also containing assuming to speak (generally written dialogs by crowd workers).
-- 🧙‍ The data was collected using a Wizard-of-Oz scheme.
+- 🧙‍ The data was collected using a [Wizard-of-Oz](https://en.wikipedia.org/wiki/Wizard_of_Oz_experiment) scheme.

 ### Dialog (Task-oriented)